Gobindgarh Fort: Fort

 It is made of bricks and lime and is laid out in a square.
 Each of its corners has a parapet and two doors.
 It had 25 cannons mounted on its ramparts and has four bastions.
 The main entrance, Nalwa Gate, is named after Hari Singh Nalwa.
 Keller Gate is the back entrance.
 A tunnel runs towards Lahore.
 There were 25 cannons, originally, in the fort.
 The three bastions connected through a rampart depict positive values in the structure of a common thread.
 These include the spiritual basis for martial traditions, a multi-cultural ethos, progressive, creative and pragmatic perspective, resistance to tyranny and protection to weak.
 The buttresses can be functioning as a viewing platform for the parade of the troops and for ceremonial purposes.
 The bungalow around it was built for the fort commander, with bricks recycled from the earlier Sikh Building.
 The fort earlier had eight watch towers.
 Imam-ul-din (younger brother of the Foreign Minister of Lahore Kingdom) of fakir family of Lahore was in-charge of this fort.
 He was succeeded by his Taj-Ud-din as the Qiladar.
 The fort housed a coin minting house.
 Artilleries was also produced at the fort.
 Raja Dhian Singh, a minister in the court of Maharaja Ranjit Singh, had his residence at the fort.
 The fort held the grand wedding of Prince Nau Nihal Singh (the grandson of Maharaja Ranjit Singh) in 1837.
 The fort also had a watch tower which was fifty meters tall and completed in 1874.
 It was later demolished by the Indian Army after independence.

-Private company theme park after Restoration (2017)
+Private company theme park

-Punjabi government gave the fort to Mayanagri One Private Limited who opened a theme park in 2017.
+Punjabi government gave the fort to Mayanagri One Private Limited, who opened a theme park in 2017.
 Only two museums were kept in public hand.
-Numerous attractions have been added to make Qila Gobindgarh a live museum along with exhibitions of Sikh martial history as well as the treasury of Maharaja Ranjit Singh.
+Numerous attractions have been added to make Qila Gobindgarh a live museum, along with exhibitions of Sikh martial history and the treasury of Maharaja Ranjit Singh.

-Sher e Punjab - A glorious history from the past depicted through the means of technology, to entice, enlighten, educate, enthrall and inspire.
-A 7D show based on the life of Maharaja Ranjit Singh that transports you back to the 19th century in an immersive way leaving you enchanted and is aptly called Sher e Punjab.
+Sher e Punjab - A 7D show based on the life of Maharaja Ranjit Singh that transports back to the 19th century.